Hot Flushes: Treatments and Triggers

 With a sudden burst of heat across your body and in the face, usually lasting a few minutes, your skin may turn red while sweating uncomfortably.
 Your heart may also begin to beat quickly, and you may feel nauseous.

 When your hot flush is over, it is common to feel chills, shivery sensations and experience headaches.
 As with all things menopause related, hot flushes are different for everyone.
 For some women, they’re barely noticeable; for others, they creep in several times a day, leaving us feeling anxious and downright uncomfortable.
+The frequency of hot flushes can vary greatly, with some women experiencing several episodes a day while others have fewer occurrences.
+Understanding how many hot flashes you experience can help in managing them effectively.

 That’s quite a cascade of extreme reactions in just a few minutes.
 No wonder it can make us feel powerless.